 Time spent on social media should have clear goals and time limits appropriate to the task.

-Employees should also conform to a social media policy so that they do not act inappropriately or spend too much time online.
-Given the right support, employees can become valuable advocates for the business.
+Employees should also conform to a social media policy to not act inappropriately or spend too much time online.
+Given the proper support, employees can become valuable advocates for the business.

 Social media, when used correctly, is a powerful channel for marketing.
 It should be an essential part of your marketing strategy and a key element in your marketing plan.